ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 #### Query Mode

-Google sends the authorization code and state as query parameters:
+Google returns a redirect response with the authorization code and state as URL query parameters.
+They are processed by:

 ```rust
 async fn get_authorized(